Nature Menu

 Hedgerows and trees are still mainly brown and bare in March, but they are starting to wake up, with blossom and new leaves appearing on some species.

 The month often begins with cherry plum in flower - both the pink-flowered ornamental park or city street version (actually often white-flowered if you look closely, but with red-brown foliage that makes its flowers appear pink) and the wild white one in the countryside.
-Timings vary dramatically from year to year, depending on how cold it is: it can come out as early as mid February or not till mid March (see February trees and shrubs for a record of recent years).
+Timings vary from year to year depending on how cold it is: it typically comes out at the end of February or the start of March, but can be two weeks earlier or later.

-Once out, cherry plum usually lasts about three weeks, though there have been years when a cold snap hit just as flowering was starting and it then went into suspended animation for several weeks.
+Once out, the blossom usually lasts about three weeks, though there have been years when a cold snap hit just as flowering was starting and it then went into suspended animation for several weeks.
 Extremes include 2010, when cherry plums did not come out till late March, and 2016 when a warm December and January persuaded many to flower in early February, going over at its end, though some flowered in March as usual and lasted into the first week of April.

-After the cherry plum blossom fades it is replaced by leaves (some younger bushes leaf without flowering), so that in a normal year the wild cherry plum is one of the first shrubs in the countryside to put out new greenery.
 Confusingly it is then followed by the almost identical blackthorn blossom.
-It is not untypical for some of these - usually younger or smaller bushes - to flower in the second half of March, and in some years there is a more widespread flowering of larger bushes in the last week of the month.
+It is not untypical for some of these - usually younger or smaller bushes - to flower in the second half of March, and in many years there is a more widespread flowering of larger bushes in the last week of the month.
 Otherwise, this happens in the first week of April.

-Occasionally forsythia flowers start to appear but are held back by cold weather, as in 2023, when tentative blooms in late February and early March were kept at bay until mid March, or 2018, when flowers started mid month but did not come out fully until its end.
-In 2013 an unrelentingly cold March meant forsythia did not come out till the second week in April, while in 2016 some flowered as early as late December in response to a very mild winter up to that point.
+In 2023 tentative forsythia blooms in late February and early March were kept at bay mid month, however and in 2025 and 2018 they were not fully out until the last week of March.
+In contrast, in 2016 some flowered as early as late December in response to a very mild winter up to that point.
 As with cherry plum, the flowers give way to leaves after about three weeks or so.

-A garden shrub you can sometimes find in the wild is flowering currant, whose pendulous pink flowers start to appear mid month and are at their best at its end.
 Only ever found in gardens, but still a key harbinger of spring, is magnolia, whose huge pink flowers first appear tightly closed, and then, when conditions are right, open up to enjoy their brief moment of glory.
-The latter can happen as early as the second week of March, but the last week or early April is a more normal time.
-In 2016 some magnolia started to flower in late December and then went into suspended animation when January proved cold: some then bloomed quite early in March while others waited till April.
+This can happen as early as the second week of March, but the last week is a more normal time.
+In 2016 some started to flower in late December and then went into suspended animation when January proved cold: some then bloomed quite early in March while others waited till April.

-On heathland and scrubland, gorse, whose cheerful yellow flowers have slowly been building up all winter, now makes quite an intense display.
-The candle-like flower buds on cherry laurel continue to lengthen, with their pale sheaths falling away in the first half of the month (if this has not already happened in February) to reveal green spherical buds on lateral stalks.
-By the end of the month they are 6-7 centimetres tall, and in some years they are starting to flower at this time, though otherwise this does not happen until April.
+The candle-like flower buds on cherry laurel continue to lengthen, reaching 6-7 centimetres tall by the end of the month.
+In many years they are starting to flower at this time, though otherwise this does not happen until April.
 In 2016 some had been in flower since early January and continued to do so patchily until mid to late April.

-The flower spikes distinguish cherry laurel from the otherwise very similar-looking rhododendron, which has more conventional, bulb-shaped buds: earlier in the year these produce new foliage, and this sometimes happens in March too, but some may also be flower buds now, as the plant readies to bloom in May.
+The flower spikes distinguish cherry laurel from the otherwise very similar-looking rhododendron, which has more conventional, bulb-shaped buds: earlier in the year these produce new foliage, and this sometimes happens in March too.
+But some may also be flower buds now, as the plant readies to bloom in May.

-Box (for example on the slopes of Box Hill) may put out flowers in places in March, or even in late February.
 In some years wild cherry starts to leaf and flower at the very end of the month, though April is the normal time for this.

 Shrubs adding foliage